Skip to main content

 --file/-f: File path containing prompt.

 --stop/-s: Stop after a single model response (don't auto-continue).
+Defaults to opposite of config value auto-continue.

 --no-build/-n: Don't build proposed changes into pending file updates.
+Defaults to opposite of config value auto-build.

 continue